 The one sitting in the chair had a half-smoked joint in his hand, while the fellow on the floor had a fresh joint which he was just about to light.
 The fellow in the chair had just taken a hit from his joint and was about to pass it to the fellow sitting on the floor.
 I was standing between them and the fellow seemed uncertain whether he should pass the joint to me.
 I scornfully looked at him and said, "Well, I see you're smoking that crap here."

 I tried to remember whether I had stopped drinking and smoking.
 It seemed I had.
-I couldn't understand how I had suddenly begun drinking again and I became quite distraught by the notion.
-The whole idea of smoking again was making me quite uncomfortable and I was uncertain whether I was going to smoke any marijuana.Dream Journal Home Page
+I could not understand how I had suddenly begun drinking again and I became quite distraught by the notion.
+The whole idea of smoking again was making me quite uncomfortable and I was uncertain whether I was going to smoke any marijuana.Dream Epics Home Page